- Creatine does not directly make you more vascular because its purpose is to provide energy to muscles.

 4. Enlarged Veins

-Creatine is a mild vasodilator, which means it can cause veins to open up and expand, allowing blood, fluid, and other nutrients to reach the muscle quicker making it swell.
+Creatine is a mild vasodilator, which can cause veins to open up and expand, allowing blood, fluid, and other nutrients to reach the muscle quicker making it swell.

 This intensifies when we are training hard (think high volume, high rep) and experiencing an elevated heart rate because there is an increase of blow flow through the body.
-This is commonly where we’ll feel a “pump”, with veins pushing to the surface of the skin and appearing bigger and more visible.
+This is commonly where we’ll feel a “pump”, with veins pushing to the skin’s surface and appearing bigger and more visible.

 Does Creatine Affect Blood Flow?